theCrab/theCrab/about.md

 - Vanilla Javascript, JQuery **(2009-present)** and AngularJS **(2013-present)**
 - Nodejs and Express framework **(2013-present)**
 - Objective-C, RubyMotion **(2014-present)**
-- TDD/BDD I honestly can not remember when I started testing, one of those things.
+- TDD/BDD I honestly can not remember when I started testing, its one of those things.

 Languages:- **Ruby** is my main go to (OO) language, **Nodejs** for real-time API's, **Elixir** is my current interest for functional language.